 As to request for money letters, all sorts of sponsorship, donation, or fundraising requests, you would agree that it often requires a miracle to get a response : ) Of course, I cannot guarantee that our tips and letter samples you will do the miracle, but they will definitely save you some time and make your writing job less painful.

 Time-saving tip!
 If you are communicating by email, then you can save even more time by adding all these sample business letters directly to your Outlook.
-And then you will be able to insert any sample into the message you are composing or replying to with a mouse click!
+And then, you will be able to send personalized custom-tailored business emails with a mouse click!

-All it takes is the Outlook Template Phrases plug-in that you can see in the screenshot on the right.
-Once you have it installed, you won't have to type the same phrases over and over again.
+All it takes is the Shared Email Templates add-in that you can see on the right.
+Once you have it in your Outlook, you won't have to type the same phrases over and over again.

-Just double click the template on the plug-in's pane and find the text inserted in the message body in a moment.
+Just double click the template and find the text inserted in the message body in a moment.
 All your formatting, hyperlinks, images and signatures will be in place!

-Don't hesitate to check it out right now; a fully-functional 15-day evaluation version is available for download.
+Don't hesitate to check it out right now; a free version is available for download on Microsoft AppStore.

 Well, back to writing business letters, further on in the article you will find:

 A business letter is a formal way of communication and that is why it requires a special format.
 You may not care of the letter format too much if you are sending an e-mail, but if you are writing a traditional paper business letter, the below recommendations may prove helpful.
 It is considered a good practice to print out a business letter on standard 8.5" x 11" (215.9 mm x 279.4 mm) white paper.